Skip to main content

 Azure configuration

-We'll need to create two application registrations for Azure AD authentication to cover both direct API use and usage from the OpenAPI (swagger) documentation.
+We'll need to create two application registrations for Azure Entra ID authentication to cover both direct API use and usage from the OpenAPI (swagger) documentation.

 We'll start with the API.